Sommos/flutter_spotify_clone/README.md

 # Fonts

-The font used in this program, Big Noodle Titling, is available here:
+The fonts used in this program, are available here:

 https://www.dafont.com/bignoodletitling.font